Written by: Greg Ellifritz

 2) I want a clear view of the front door to see any potential threats enter.

 3) I want a view of the cash register (if there is one).
-If there are any problems, they will occur at the cash register.
+If there is a low profile robbery (rather than an entire location takeover) it will occur at the cash register.

 4) I want a table that is close to the kitchen/alternate exit.